ruff-drivers/ruff-v1-infrared-receiver/README.md

 If you use this driver under `Ruff: 1.2.0`, you should to press the `HRESET` button to reboot the RuffOS after deploying your application.

+The data that is emitted by this driver is hard to be understood.

+It is recommended to use Infrared Receiver(`IRR-01`) to receive data and forward the data to Infrared Transmitter(`IRT-01`).

 ## API References

 ### Events